Automation Testing Guide: How and Why to Automate Manual Testing

 Test automation is the process of automating all software testing-related tasks across the organization, which typically go way beyond automation testing.

 Therefore, test automation is a much broader term.
-Test automation is an integral part of the continuous testing approach, which helps teams test software faster and with more precision.
-This, in turn, results in better-quality software and faster release cycles.
-Test automation usually includes automation testing, but the two terms are definitely not synonyms, although using both techniques gives an organization more opportunities for improving its software development process.
+Test automation is an integral part of the continuous testing approach, which helps teams test software faster and with more precision, which results in better-quality software and faster release cycles.
+Test automation usually includes automation testing, but the two terms are definitely not synonyms, although using both gives an organization more opportunities for improving its software development process.

 2-Test Automation 101